Yuyannnnw/LLM-RL-NAV/README.md

 2. **Tested on Highway-Fast Environment:**
    - Utilized the [Highway Environment](https://highway-env.farama.org/) (fast version) with its default configuration.
    - Compared the performance of our custom DQN against the DQN implementation from Stable Baselines3.
+   - Configure decentralized environment by modifying the observation space, which result in a drastic decrease in the collision-free success rate.

 3. **Basic LLM Prompt using Ollama:**
    - Provided a simple example of integrating Ollama through Python (compatible with Mac, Linux, Windows, M1/M2/M3, AMD, and NVIDIA architectures).